Tuesday – Best Night of the Week!

 List of past and present boats/skippers.
 Just to see how many boats have participated over the past half century plus.

-Marketing BI.
+Building BI.
 In order to open lines of communication with those local sailors who do not yet race with us, we post flyers at all local clubs and marinas.
 Don’t see one on your bulletin board?
 Print and post this one.

 A spinnaker class rounds Gong 1 on its way to Nun 34.